abdolence/slack-morphism/site/docs/docs/index.md

 However, it would be an incomplete solution to provide you only core components, and for a quick start, there is a [full-featured giter8 template and example](https://github.com/abdolence/slack-morphism-akka-http.g8) of a Slack Bot built with Slack Morphism and Akka Http.

+### Non-blocking and Reactive
+All of the Slack Morphism operation available in a non-blocking manner, and some of Web methods (e.g. returning Slack channel history) also provided with a reactive Publisher, so you can use it if you're familiar with Reactive Streams (and using related frameworks).

 ## Getting Started
 Add the following to your `build.sbt`: